Machine Learning based Efficient QT-MTT Partitioning Scheme for VVC Intra Encoders: Proposed two-stage vvc partition prediction solution

 \subsection{Multi-class classifiers based on \gls{dt} models}

 The decision approach adopted in our previous work~\cite{tissier_cnn_2020} relied only on the probability at the spatial location of a specific split.
+The pixel level characteristics of the input \gls{cu} are well exploited by the \gls{cnn} and are represented in the output vector $\mathbf{\tilde{p}}$.
+Nevertheless, the partitioning decision considered in \cite{tissier_cnn_2020} uses only information in the split edges (local), while the \gls{dt} may benefit from information of all edges in the \gls{cu} (the whole vector of probabilities, i.e., global).
+The maximum convolution kernel size may limit the \gls{cnn} extracting these global features in a \gls{cu}.

-For instance, the \gls{bt}H split takes into account only the probabilities of the horizontal edges in the middle of the \gls{cu}.
-By leveraging only a restricted location of the \gls{cu}, an important information is omitted to determine the final split decision.
-In order to take advantage of all probabilities inside the current \gls{cu}, the \gls{dt} model is adopted to process the vector of probabilities predicted by the \gls{cnn} model.
-This vector of probabilities can be considered as spatial features relevant for the block partitioning process.
-Therefore, the \gls{cnn} inference is carried-out once for each \gls{cu} of size $64\times64$ to predict the corresponding probability vector $\mathbf{p}$, and then a specific \gls{dt} model processes this vector at each level of the partitioning tree to derive a set of $N$ more likely splits to explore by the encoder.
-To predict split probabilities at various \gls{cu} sizes, multiple models are considered covering all possible sizes of the rectangular sub-blocks from $64\times64$ to $4\times4$ excluded.
-As illustrated in Table~\ref{tab:size_table}, sixteen \gls{cu} sizes can be further split in six to two different partitions including the no split option.
+The vector of probabilities $\mathbf{p}$ can be considered as spatial features relevant to the block partitioning process.
+Therefore, the \gls{cnn} inference is carried out once for each \gls{cu} of size $64\times64$ to predict the corresponding probability vector $\mathbf{p}$, then a specific \gls{dt} model processes this vector at each level of the partitioning tree to derive a set of $N$ more likely splits to explore by the encoder.
+To predict split probabilities at various \gls{cu} depths, we consider multiple models covering all possible sizes of the rectangular sub-blocks from $64\times64$ to $4\times4$ excluded.
+Table~\ref{tab:size_table} illustrates that the sixteen \gls{cu} sizes can be further split into two to six different partition modes, including the no split mode.
 The \gls{dt} model is fed with the probability vector $\mathbf{\tilde{p}}$ and the \gls{qp} value.
 The probability vector is then cropped into a sub-vector that includes only the probabilities of the sub-block edges.
 The \gls{dt} model performs a multi-class classification by predicting a probability vector $\mathbf{\tilde{c}}$ of six components corresponding to the probabilities of the six possible splits.
-Therefore, the probabilities of non possible splits are set to zero during the training process.
+Therefore, the probabilities of non-possible splits are set to zero during the training process.

-Several machine learning models have been investigated to solve this multi-class classification problem including \gls{dt}, random forest, \gls{svm} with different kernels and \gls{lgbm} model~\cite{ke_lightgbm_2017}.
-This latter has been retained for its good classification performance associated with low complexity at both training and inference stages.
+Several machine learning models were tested to solve this multi-class classification problem including \gls{dt}, random forest, \gls{svm} with different kernels, and \gls{lgbm} model~\cite{ke_lightgbm_2017}.
+However, this latter was considered based on its excellent classification performance and low complexity at both training and inference stages.